Daniel Appleton White: Judge of Probate

 As well as making strides in legal and political spheres, he was influential in the founding of the Essex Institute in Salem which, in turn, played a significant role in establishing the Essex Historical and Natural-Historical Societies.
 Appointed by Governor Strong in November 1815, White remained the county's judge of probate until 1 July 1853 after 38 years on the bench—longer than any of his predecessors.
 He ultimately played a significant role in the Probate Court, and legal society generally, throughout his career.

 Essex County Lyceum and the Essex Institute

 White was a founding member of the Essex County Lyceum, 'the pioneer in the system of public lectures and... [promised] to be potent among the educational and moral influences of the time.'
 Although not its founder, he was the president of the Essex Institute from its formation in 1848 until his death.

 Death and burial

 Having moved from Newburyport on 3 January 1817, Daniel eventually died in Salem on 30 March 1861.
-He is probably buried in Harmony Grove Cemetery, Salem.